What Is Swing in Drum Programming? The Secret Behind Groove

 Here's something worth sitting with if you're producing across genres: swing settings aren't just a timing parameter, they're a genre fingerprint.

 A house loop at 54% feels different from the same pattern at 52% or 57%.
-An MPC-style boom bap groove has a very specific swing character that's immediately recognisable.
+An MPC-style Hip Hop groove has a very specific swing character that's immediately recognisable.
 Detroit techno has its own.
 UKG has its own.

 Hear It for Yourself

-The visualiser above lets you see and hear exactly what's happening.
+The visualiser above lets you see and hear exactly what's happening in a 16th note example.

 Hit play with swing at 50% – that's your straight grid, everything mechanical and even.
-Now drag the slider up toward 65% and watch the off-beats (the & and a steps) shift right in real time.
+Now drag the slider up toward 65% and watch the off-beats (the e and a steps) shift right in real time while the main beats stay locked.
 The gaps between notes stop being equal.
 One gets longer, one gets shorter.
 That's the lurch.
 That's the head-nod.

 Try the genre zones as you drag: somewhere around 54–57% you'll start to feel a house bounce creep in.
 Push it to 65% and you're in MPC territory.
 Hit 70%+ and it tips into shuffle, that almost-triplet feel you hear in jazz and old soul records.

-Then do this: get it sitting somewhere that feels good – say 63%, that sweet spot between bounce and boom bap – and snap it back to 50%.
+Then do this: get it sitting somewhere that feels good – say 63%, that sweet spot between bounce and Lo-Fi – and snap it back to 50%.
 You'll feel it flatten.
 That slight collapse is swing doing exactly what it's supposed to.
-Once you hear it, you won't stop noticing it everywhere.